Valeriu Andronic

 Valeriu Andronic (born 21 December 1982) is a Moldovan football manager and a former player.

-Career
+Club career

 Andronic started his career at capital club before cross border to join FC Dinamo București.
 In summer 2002, he joined MTK Hungária FC on a two-year contract.
 In August 2003, he moved to Dynamo Moscow on loan.

 After he was released by MTK Hungária, he played for Tiligul Tiraspol and FC Metalist Kharkiv in 2004–05 season, before moved to Russian First Division side FC Oryol.
-He played in the Gambrinus liga in the Czech Republic for Bohemians in 2009.
+He played in the Czech First League in the Czech Republic for Bohemians Prague in 2009.

 International career

 As age of 18, he was the member of 2002 FIFA World Cup qualification (UEFA) and played three times in the campaign.
 He was recalled in friendly match on 6 February 2008.